-The Kingsley Holgate Foundation’s LifeStraw® campaign, in which water purification filters are provided to communities in deeply rural areas that have unsafe, contaminated drinking water, continues to save and improve lives.
+The Kingsley Holgate Foundation’s water purification campaign, which supports communities in deeply rural areas that have unsafe, contaminated drinking water, continues to save and improve lives.

-Provided by Vestergaard, LifeStraw® water filters remove 99.9% of waterborne parasites and prevent people from succumbing to diarrhoea and other waterborne diseases such as dysentery and cholera.
-The individual LifeStraw® units filter 1,000 litres of contaminated water, providing enough safe drinking water for one person for one year.
-The family-sized units each filter up to 30,000 litres of water.
+Provided by Vestergaard, LifeStraw® water filters remove 99.9% of waterborne parasites and prevent people from succumbing to diarrhoea and other diseases such as dysentery and cholera.
+The individual LifeStraw® units filter 1,000 litres of contaminated water, providing enough safe drinking water for one person for one year, and the family-sized units each filter up to 35,000 litres of water.

-To date, the Kingsley Holgate Foundation has distributed more than 46 000 individual LifeStraw units and family-size units, providing over 63 million litres of clean drinking water to communities most in need.
+To date, the Kingsley Holgate Foundation has distributed over 35,000 individual LifeStraw units and family-size units, providing an estimated 43 million litres of clean drinking water to communities most in need.

 Our efforts to provide clean drinking water to people in Africa goes further; in 2019 after Cyclone Idai devastated central Mozambique, we delivered 50,000 water purification sachets and 40 x 20litre drums of filtered water, providing one million litres of clean drinking water to 30,000 victims of Cyclone Idai in Mozambique to alleviate the spread of cholera and other water-borne diseases